 Resisting Gasparzinho’s sympathy has been a difficult task for most Web Summit attendees.
-Everyone who passes by Técnico booth, located at pavilion 3, stops to interact, to take a photo or a selfie with the robot created at ISR-Lisbon.
+Everyone who passes by Técnico exhibition stand, located at pavilion 3, stops to interact, to take a photo or a selfie with the robot created at ISR-Lisbon.

 Artificial Intelligence and Robotics were the highlights this Wednesday, November 6th.
 A tech summit brought together many speakers, Sophia, the humanoid robot who is a regular presence at the Web Summit and her brother Phil.
 However, these famous humanoid robots didn’t overshadow Gasparzinho, who continues to attract people’s attention and is considered “the cutest robot”.